sl/colorls-js/README.md

 # Installation steps

+Note: The package is not currently on the NPM registry.
+Until it is, you will need to install via the second listed method.

+This readme will be updated once the package is released.

 1. Install Node and npm.
 2. Install the patched fonts of powerline nerd-font and/or font-awesome.
 3. `npm install -g colorls-js`